Last updated 4 November 2022

 Publicly available information

 We may use publicly available sources to keep your records up to date and check for changes of address and for deceased and gone away records, and undertake data cleaning activity.
-This allows us to better direct our resources and efforts, manage customer relationships and ensure data remains accurate, up to date and compliant.
+This allows us to better direct our resources and efforts, manage supporter relationships and ensure data remains accurate, up to date and compliant.
 We may obtain this publicly available information directly or from third parties or other trusted source lists deemed reliable in the relevant country.
 We may use trusted third-party providers to undertake data cleaning activities on our behalf.

 When administering legacy gifts, we may occasionally be required to collect information relating to non-professional (lay) executors who are administering estates in which we have a legacy entitlement.
 Executors may provide their details to us themselves or, where appropriate, we may access the probate registries in order to obtain their details as listed within a deceased’s will.
 We may also receive this information from third parties who undertake searches of the probate registries on our behalf.